 The penalty area is 18 yards/16.5 m from inside every goalpost, two lines are drawn at sharp angles to the goal line.

-These lines are connected by a line drawn opposite to the goal line, which extends 18 yards/16.5 m into the playing field.
+These lines are connected by a line drawn opposite the goal line, extending 18 yards/16.5 m into the playing field.

-Outside of the penalty area, a 10 yard/9.15m diameter arc of a circle is formed from the middle of each penalty mark.
+Outside the penalty area, a circle’s 10-yard/9.15m diameter arc is formed from the middle of each penalty mark.

 FIFA Soccer Field Dimensions Graphic